 The microphone recording quality on the Anker Liberty 2 Pro is bad.
 Like most Bluetooth headphones, the speech recorded with this microphone will sound muffled and lacking in detail.

-The noise handling of the microphone is disappointing.
+The noise handling of the microphone is satisfactory.
 The person on the other end of the line should have no problem hearing you in quiet situations.
 However, it's harder to hear your voice in a moderately loud environment like a busy street as the volume of speech is drastically reduced.

 The battery life of these headphones is passable overall, but very good for truly wireless headphones.
 Their continuous battery life of almost 7 hours is much longer than the Anker Soundcore Liberty Air 2 Pro Truly Wireless, and their case gives an additional three charges, which is good.
 Unfortunately, the headphones connect to your device as soon as the lid is opened, which is somewhat common for truly wireless headphones, but may cause the battery to drain if the case accidentally opens.

 The dedicated companion app for the Anker Soundcore Liberty 2 Pro is good.
 It offers 20 EQ presets as well as an 8-band graphic EQ to fully customize your sound.
 You can also use the app's HearID feature which will create an EQ personally for you, though we didn't notice much of a difference when trying it.
 You can also use the app to button-map the four available button combinations.

 The Anker Liberty 2 Pro are Bluetooth-only truly wireless headphones that support aptX, which is good.
-Unfortunately, our Bluetooth dongle had issues connecting to these headphones so we were unable to test their SBC latency.
-However, considering how high their aptX latency is, we'd expect their SBC performance to be slightly worse and they likely aren't a good option for watching video content.
+Unfortunately, our Bluetooth dongle had issues connecting to these headphones, meaning we couldn't test their SBC latency.
+However, considering how high their aptX latency is, we'd expect their SBC performance to be slightly worse, and they likely aren't a good option for watching video content.
 That said, their latency on iOS and Android devices is much lower.
 However, some apps and devices compensate for latency differently, and your real-life experience may vary.

 These headphones are Bluetooth-only.